sfajfer/Master-of-Gu/gu index/Gu Index.md

 Whenever you deal damage to a creature with an unarmed melee attack, roll 1d10.
 If you roll a 1, a crocodile phantom appears behind you, increasing the damage of the attack by 5 force damage.

-You may make a *charge* unarmed strike against a creature.
-To do so, you must move at least 3 meters in a straight line towards them, and have enough movement to put yourself into a square adjacent to the target.
-You and the target make an opposed **Close Combat** test.
-If you win, the target takes 1 force damage, +1 damage for every 10 points you have in Strength, and the target is knocked *prone*.

 When you make an unarmed attack, you gain the following option:

 **Bite:** You viciously bite the target.
 Roll a **Close Combat** skill test.
-On a hit, deal 2 rending damage, +1 damage for every 10 points you have in Strength.
+On a hit, deal 2 rending damage, +1 damage for every 5 points you have in Strength.
 The target is inflicted with *bleeding X*, where X is equal to 20% of the damage dealt to their hit points, rounded down (minimum 0).

 ### Deer Strength Gu
 *Rank 1 Carver*